ukwa/ukwa-pywb/README.md

     cd integration-test/

-Then you can use this to re-build the containerised version locally:
+Then you can use this to re-build the containerized version locally:

     docker-compose build pywb